DonBrody/Android-CustomKeyboard/README.md

 # Android-CustomKeyboard
 Fully customizable Android keyboard written in Kotlin.

+## Deprecated
+**This package is no longer maintained.
+I'm no longer an Android developer and have not committed any code in a couple of years now.
+Please feel free to fork this project and make improvements as needed.**

 ## Prerequisites
 Make sure you have a version of Android Studio installed that supports Kotlin (3+ should be fine).